 Photocopying and Scanning

-Nearly all material in the Archives can be photocopied or scanned except those materials which are subject to copyright restrictions or are too fragile to copy.
+Nearly all material in the Archives can be photocopied or scanned except those materials that are subject to copyright restrictions or are too fragile to copy.
 A copy machine containing acid-free paper is located in the Archives reading room.
 Also available are machines for copying (print/scan) microfilm and microfiche, as well as flatbed scanners for printing/scanning.
 There is no charge for scanning images on-site.
-For self-service copying, copies are 10¢ each for black & white, 50¢ for color; the machine will accept up to $5.00 bills.
+For self-service copying, copies are 15¢ each for black & white, 75¢ for color; the machine will accept up to $5.00 bills.